vfixresearch/vFix/readme_v2.md

 - The patched smart contract file

 ### Running the Tool
-1. Use Securify, Slither, and Smartcheck to analyze the smart contract and generate vulnerability reports.
+1. Run Securify, Slither, and Smartcheck on the target smart contract to generate vulnerability reports.
-2. Feed the combined reports into VFIX to produce the patched smart contract.
+2. Feed these reports into VFIX, which applies relevant patches to address identified vulnerabilities.
+3. The patched smart contract is output to the specified directory.

 ### Example Command for Running the Python Script
 After converting the original JavaScript code to Python classes, you can run VFIX using the following command: